debesheedas/cil-project/README.md

 - 2dCNN_LSTM: to use the BERTweet embeddings with a 2D-CNN and uni-directional LSTM
 - 2dCNN_biLSTM: to use the BERTweet embeddings with a 2D-CNN and bi-directional LSTM
 - 2dCNN_LSTM_Attn: to use the BERTweet embeddings with a 2D-CNN and uni-directional LSTM, followed by an attention layer
-- 2dCNN_LSTM_Attn: to use the BERTweet embeddings with a 2D-CNN and bi-directional LSTM, followed by an attention layer If nothing is initialized, the best model (xyz) is used.
+- 2dCNN_biLSTM_Attn: to use the BERTweet embeddings with a 2D-CNN and bi-directional LSTM, followed by an attention layer If nothing is initialized, 2dCNN_biLSTM is used.

 Once we obtain the probabilites for each model, we run an ensembling using ensemble.py.
 To achieve the best score, load the probabilities.csv of all the models into the config (you have to change the paths to match your folder structure).